Cruz Azul: 2021–present: End of the second drought and new successes

 In the Apertura 2024, Cruz Azul began with a six-match unbeaten streak and entered the final matchday needing just a draw to set a new Liga MX short-tournament points record.
 A late equalizer by Ángel Sepúlveda against Tigres UANL gave Cruz Azul a 1–1 draw and secured a record 42 points.
 Cruz Azul defeated Tijuana in the quarter-finals after overturning a 3–0 first-leg deficit with a 3–0 home win.
 In the semi-finals, the club faced América.
 After a 0–0 draw in the first-leg, Cruz Azul equalized late in the second-leg, but América advanced with a stoppage-time penalty, winning 4–3 on aggregate.

 Ahead of the Clausura 2025, Cruz Azul announced that its home matches would be played at Estadio Olímpico Universitario.
 On 24 January 2025, Anselmi departed for Portuguese club Porto without prior notice to the club, leading to controversy and the threat of legal action over alleged breach of contract.
 Vicente Sánchez was appointed interim manager the next day, and was ratified as permanent head coach on 23 February.
-The club went on to win a record-equalling seventh CONCACAF Champions Cup title in his first four months in charge, with the club defeating Vancouver Whitecaps 5–0 in the final, a victory that also secured their qualification for the 2025 FIFA Intercontinental Cup and the 2029 FIFA Club World Cup.
+The club went on to win a record-equalling seventh CONCACAF Champions Cup title in his first four months in charge, with the club defeating Vancouver Whitecaps FC 5–0 in the final, a victory that also secured their qualification for the 2025 FIFA Intercontinental Cup and the 2029 FIFA Club World Cup.
 On 6 June 2025, Cruz Azul announced Sánchez's departure by mutual agreement, with media reports indicating that the club's decision was based on an assessment that his project lacked long-term viability.

-On 16 June 2025, Cruz Azul announced Nicolás Larcamón as their new head coach, signing a two-year contract with an option for one more.
+On 16 June 2025, Cruz Azul appointed Nicolás Larcamón as their new head coach.
+Following a nine-match winless streak in the Clausura 2026, he was dismissed from his position on 22 April 2026.
+Joel Huiqui, who at the time was coaching the U-21 squad, stepped in to lead the first team.
+He managed the final matchday of the regular season and then guided the squad through the playoffs.
+Cruz Azul defeated Atlas in the quarter-finals and subsequently eliminated Guadalajara to reach the final, where they prevailed 2–1 against Pumas UNAM, securing the club's tenth league title.